onesteinbv/addons-onestein/account_cost_spread/README.rst

 Cost Spread
 ===========

-Allows to spread costs over a customizable period.
+Allows to spread costs and incomes over a customizable period.

 Credits
 =======